vaadin-learning-center/flow-i18n-i18nprovider/README.md

 All tutorials are available under [https://vaadin.com/tutorials](https://vaadin.com/tutorials)

-Reading the following line of code, you will see that the label will be set during the creation of the button instance.
+Reading the following line of code, you will see that the label **click me** will be set during the creation of the button instance.

 ```java